-- The direct cost of cancer in Texas, as traditionally measured, is estimated to be \$42.5 billion in 2019 (compared to about \$40.3 billion in 2018), with total economic losses (including multiplier effects) of an estimated \$110.5 billion in output and 1,094,965 jobs. - The current total annual impact of all CPRIT operations, prevention/screening, and research programs (including initial outlays and multiplier effects) includes \$738.4 million in output (real gross product) in 2019 as well as 10,126 jobs.
-When all secondary and downstream benefits are considered, these values rise to almost \$13.7 billion in output and 135,945 jobs. - governments.
-For Texas, annual tax receipts associated with CPRIT grants and programs (including downstream effects) total \$704.1 million in 2019, a significant increase over last year's \$551.2 million; local public entities receive \$317.0 million.
-Over the first ten-years of the commitment, these gross incremental taxes total almost \$6.5 billion for the State and almost \$3.0 billion for local governments.
-The net incremental taxes (which nets out the potential benefits of other typical uses of State funds over the ten-year period) include \$6.1 billion to the State and almost \$2.8 billion to local governments.
-These amounts are well in excess of the total commitment of State resources.
-It should be noted that notable gains in benefits in recent years reflect factors such as the compounding effects over time and the substantial matching funds that are being leveraged by CPRIT activities.
+- The direct cost of cancer in Texas, as traditionally measured, is estimated to be \$44.7 billion in 2020 (compared to about \$42.5 billion in 2019), with total economic losses (including multiplier effects) of an estimated \$115.6 billion in output and 1,125,833 jobs. - The current total annual impact of all CPRIT operations, prevention/screening, and research programs (including initial outlays and multiplier effects) includes \$637.8 million in output (real gross product) in 2020 as well as 8,558 jobs.
+When all secondary and downstream benefits are considered, these values rise to just over \$15.6 billion in output and 151,587 jobs. - This incremental business activity generates taxes for the State and local governments. - In 2020, annual tax receipts associated with CPRIT grants and programs (including downstream effects) total \$815.0 million to Texas, a significant increase over last year's \$704.1 million; local public entities receive \$363.4 million. - Since the inception of CPRIT, these gross incremental taxes total almost \$10.6 billion for the State and almost \$4.8 billion for local governments. - The net incremental taxes (which nets out the potential benefits of other typical uses of State funds over the ten-year period) include \$10.2 billion to the State and almost \$4.5 billion to local governments. - These amounts are well in excess of the total commitment of State resources.
+Notable gains in benefits in recent years reflect factors such as the compounding effects over time and the substantial matching funds that are being leveraged by CPRIT activities.

-Every Dollar Invested Through CPRIT Returns: (Including Initial Outlays and Secondary (Downstream) Effects) \$28.81 In Treatment Cost Savings and Resulting Economic Benefits through Earlier Detection from Prevention/Screening Activity in 2019 \$104.17 In Economic Activity (Total Expenditures) in 2019 \$50.85 In Output (Real Gross Product) in 2019 \$30.43 In Personal Income in 2019 \$14.04 In Retail Sales in 2019 \$2.76 In State Tax Receipts as of 2019 \$1.24 In Local Government Tax Receipts as of 2019 Source: The Perryma an Group
+Every Dollar Invested Through CPRIT Returns: (Including Initial Outlays and Secondary (Downstream) Effects) \$25.96 In Treatment Cost Savings and Resulting Economic Benefits through Earlier Detection from Prevention/Screening Activity in 2020 \$110.62 In Economic Activity (Total Expenditures) in 2020 \$54.04 In Output (Real Gross Product) in 2020 \$32.36 In Personal Income in 2020 \$14.94 In Retail Sales in 2020 \$2.94 In State Tax Receipts as of 2020 \$1.31 In Local Government Tax Receipts as of 2020 Source: The Perryma in Group

-- With the decision to extend funding for CPRIT, the net cumulative economic benefits over another 10 years of these initiatives include an estimated \$118.0 billion in gross product and some 1,145,236 person-years of employment, as well as billions in tax receipts to the State and local governments. - Basic medical research is also a part of society's essential infrastructure, and CPRIT has demonstrated the capacity to enhance the health of Texans and the economy at a pace that far exceeds the direct investment. - These results are explained more fully in subsequent sections and the Appendices of this report.
+- With the decision to extend funding for CPRIT, the net cumulative economic benefits over another 10 years of these initiatives include an estimated \$172.9 billion in gross product and some 1,649,870 job-years of employment, as well as billions in tax receipts to the State and local governments. - Basic medical research is also a part of society's essential infrastructure, and CPRIT has demonstrated the capacity to enhance the health of Texans and the economy at a pace that far exceeds the direct investment. - These results are explained more fully in subsequent sections and the Appendices of this report.